-That same Pew Research Center piece also shows that Gen-Xers are more concerned about financial security in retirement than Millennials and Boomers.
+That same Pew research also shows that Gen-Xers are more concerned about financial security in retirement than Millennials and Boomers.
 In 2015, Allianz Financial Services Company’s research revealed that 84% of Gen-Xers say that retiring at age 65 and retreating into a life of leisure is a bygone fantasy.

 Reaching our late 30s and 40s doesn’t mean our fate is sealed.
 We can still achieve the financial security we desire and the enjoyable retirement we seek.
-It’s just that, if we haven’t begun really planning for retirement until now, it’s time to start.
+It’s just that, if we haven’t started planning for retirement until now, it’s time to start.
 Right now.